Kazmirchuk/nats-tcl/JsAPI.md

 - `nats-server` in tracing mode (-DV)
 - and of course studying source code of nats.go, nats.c and nats.py

-Note that API of the official NATS clients (`JetStreamContext`) is designed in a way that allows to create a consumer implicitly with a subscription (e.g. `JetStreamContext.pull_subscribe` in nats.py).
-I find such design somewhat confusing, so the Tcl API clearly distinguishes between creating a consumer and a subscription.

 Unfortunately, I don't have enough capacity to cover the whole JetStream functionality or keep up with Synadia's development.
 So, I've decided to focus on the most useful functions:
 - publishing messages to streams with confirmations
 - fetching messages from pull consumers
 - support for all kinds of message acknowledgement
 - JetStream asset management (streams and pull/push consumers)

 The implementation can tolerate minor changes in JetStream API.
-E.g. if a publish acknowledgment is returned just as a dict parsed from JSON.
+E.g. a publish acknowledgment is returned just as a dict parsed from JSON.
 So, if in future the JSON schema gets a new field, it will be automatically available in this dict.

 If you need other JetStream functions, e.g. the Key/Value Store or Object Store, you can easily implement them yourself using core NATS requests.
 No need to interact directly with the TCP socket.
 Of course, PRs are always welcome.

+Note that API of the official NATS clients (`JetStreamContext`) is designed in a way that allows to create a consumer implicitly with a subscription (e.g. `JetStreamContext.pull_subscribe` in nats.py).
+I find such design somewhat confusing, so the Tcl API clearly distinguishes between creating a consumer and a subscription.

 ## JetStream Wire Format
 The JetStream wire format uses nanoseconds for timestamps and durations in all requests and replies.
 To be consistent with the rest of the Tcl API, the client converts them to milliseconds before returning to a user.
 And vice versa: all function arguments are accepted as ms and converted to ns before sending.